simonwiles/palladio-webcomponents/ROADMAP.md

 - [missing feature:] Correct parsing of projects with multiple tables and joins.
 - Extended Javascript API.
-  - for those who might want to control the components from JS, but also to facilitate .multi-component integration
+  - for those who might want to control the components from JS, but also to facilitate multi-component integration.
 - Export current view to PNG/SVG?

 ## Existing Components